dtwl0401/gdc1/README.md

 # Google Data Analytics Capstone Project Case Study 1

 ## Ask
->Problems to solve:
+* Problems to solve:
->1.
-How do annual members and casual riders use Cyclistic differently?
+ * 1. How do annual members and casual riders use Cyclistic differently?
->3.
-Why would casual riders buy Cyclistic annual memberships?
+ * 2. Why would casual riders buy Cyclistic annual memberships?
->4.
-How can Cyclistic use digital media to influence casual riders to become members?
+ * 3. How can Cyclistic use digital media to influence casual riders to become members?

 * ### Identify business task and Consider key stakeholders